Quantity surveyor

 Once you're working as a trainee quantity surveyor, the next step to becoming a fully qualified chartered surveyor is to obtain RICS membership (MRICS).
 In order to do this, you must successfully complete the RICS Assessment of Professional Competence (APC).

-APC is a structured training programme that usually lasts around two years (unless you have significant previous work experience).
-You'll need to evidence your training in logbooks and records and have regular meetings with a supervisor.
-The programme also involves a set number of hours of professional development and ends with an assessment interview.
+APC is a structured training programme that usually lasts around two years (unless you have significant previous work experience, in which case you can go straight to the final assessment after your submissions have been reviewed).
+You'll need to evidence your training in logbooks and records and have regular meetings with your counsellor (chartered surveyor) and supervisor (if appointed).
+The programme also involves a set number of hours of continuing professional development (CPD) and ends with an assessment interview.

 Continuing professional development (CPD) is an important aspect of maintaining professional competencies and practice standards.
 Members of RICS must undertake a minimum of 20 hours of CPD annually, which may include a mix of professional courses, private study (of academic papers or industry publications), attending conferences and events, running workshops and further study or in-house training.